mz3r0/python-at-a-glance/README.md

 # python-at-a-glance
-Example collection of ways to work on Python's data types: Bytes, Dictionary, List, Set, Tuple and more.

-## Content includes
+Each script focuses on a single Python data type or Python-related topic.

+## This reference contains
-- Various brief documentation
+- Various documentation of no more than a few lines
 - Sources
-- Multiple examples separated by 2 newlines in the same file
+- Multiple examples (separated by 2 newlines)
 - Version specific notes

-The examples use self-documenting expressions, added in Python 3.8.
+Some examples make use of self-documenting expressions which appeared in Python 3.8.

+## Important

-**The files are not meant to be run as a script.
-Only some output is displayed.
-Read and type or copy-paste the code yourself in Python's interpreter, chunk by chunk.**
+**All scripts are meant to be read.
+I recommended typing or copy-pasting the code by yourself in Python's interpreter bit by bit instead of running everything at once.**

----

-Used to be part of an older repository that ended up cluttered, creating the need to separate my Python notes from the web-dev-related and other misc stuff.